Common scenarios which often require more than one hour of diagnostic time:

 - Improper previous repairs: faulty aftermarket components, improper harness routing, splicing, etc. may have to be repaired before the actual diagnosis can begin.
 Sometimes correcting improper repairs solves the initial problem!

 - European vehicles: are generally more complex and require more disassembly to access components and wiring.
-Euro OEM information and wiring diagrams are at times difficult to obtain and use.
+European OEM information and wiring diagrams are at times difficult to obtain and use.

 - Rare or classic vehicles: as with European makes, proper information (diagnostic procedures, wiring diagrams, etc.) is often difficult to obtain for classic or rare models.